Play-by-mail game: Information sources

 In the early 1990s, Martin Popp also began publishing a quarterly PBM magazine in Sulzberg, Germany called Postspielbote.
 In 1995, Post & Play Unlimited stated that it was the only German-language PBM magazine.
 In its March 1992 issue, Flagship stated that it checked Simcoarum Bimonthly for PBM news.
 Shadis magazine stated in 1994 that it had begun carrying a 16-page PBM section.
 This section, called "Post Marque", was discontinued after the March/April 1995 issue (#18), after which PBM coverage was integrated into other magazine sections.
 In its January–February 1995 issue, Flagship's editor noted that their "main European competitor" PBM Scroll had gone out of print.

 Flagship ran into the 21st century, but ceased publication in 2010.
-In November 2013, an online journal for play-by-mail games, Suspense & Decision, began publication.
+In November 2013, online PBM journal Suspense & Decision, began publication.

 Fiction

 Besides articles and reviews on PBM games, authors have also published PBM fiction articles according to Shannon Muir.
 An early example called "Scapegoat" by Mike Horn appeared in the May–June 1984 issue of Paper Mayhem magazine.
 Examples include "A Loaf of Bread" by Suzanna Y. Snow about the game A Duel of a Different Color, "Dark Beginnings" by Dave Bennett about Darkness of Silverfall, and Chris Harvey's "It Was the Only Thing He Could Do...", about a conglomeration of PBM games.
 Simon Williams, the gamemaster of the PBM game Chaos Trail in 2004, also wrote an article in Flagship about the possibility of writing a PBM fiction novel.

+The main character of John Darnielle's 2014 novel Wolf in White Van runs a play-by-mail role-playing game.